HITSZ-MAS/.github/profile/README.md

 ## Hi there 👋

-Hrer is MAS Lab, supervised by [Jie Mei](https://scholar.google.com/citations?hl=zh-CN&user=tyQm5IkAAAAJ).
+Welcome to Multi-Agent System Lab led by [Prof. Jie Mei](http://faculty.hitsz.edu.cn/meijie).
+Our group is part of Harbin Institute of Technology(Shenzhen), School of Mechanical Engineering and Automation.

 Our research interests are in mobile robots and multi-agent systems.
-If you are interested in our lab, please feel free to contact jmei@hit.edu.cn.
+If you are interested in joining our lab, please feel free to contact us.

+**Email**: jmei@hit.edu.cn.

 <!--